• Home

 What the Research Says about Social Skills

-Social skills are important for preschoolers to practice and they allow kids to build healthy relationships throughout their entire life.
+Social skills are important for preschoolers to practice and they allow children to build healthy relationships throughout their entire life.

 Research also shows that kids who have stronger social skills in kindergarten are more likely to pursue higher education and have a full-time job by the time they are 25 than those who struggle.